Routing brain traffic through the von Neumann bottleneck: Parallel sorting and refactoring: Benchmarking framework

 \subsection{Network model}

-As earlier studies on neuronal network simulation technology \citep[latest][]{Jordan18_2}, we use a balanced random network model \citep{Brunel00_183} for measuring and comparing proposed algorithmic modifications.
-The model description and parameters are given in parameter tables 1, 2 and 3 of \citet{Jordan18_2} and \prettyref{subsec:ORI-sim-time} gives an overview of performance for state-of-the-art code.
+As earlier studies on neuronal network simulation technology \citep[latest][]{Jordan18_2}, we use a generic model of mammalian neuronal networks \citep{Brunel00_183} for measuring and comparing proposed algorithmic modifications.
+The model description and parameters are given in parameter tables 1–3 \texttt{}of \citet{Jordan18_2} and \prettyref{subsec:ORI-sim-time} gives an overview of performance for state-of-the-art code.
+A figure illustrating the structure of the model is part of the NEST user-level documentation\footnote{\url{https://nest-simulator.readthedocs.io}}.
 The sole difference of the investigated model with respect to previous studies is the restriction to static synapses for excitatory-excitatory connections.
 These synapses have a fixed weight whereas in former studies they exhibited spike-timing dependent plasticity \citep{Morrison07_1437}.

 The network is split into two populations: excitatory ($80\%$) and inhibitory neurons ($20\%$).
 These are modeled by single-compartment leaky-integrate-and-fire dynamics with alpha-shaped postsynaptic currents.
 Parameters are homogeneous across all neurons.
 Each neuron receives a fixed number of excitatory and inhibitory connections with presynaptic partners randomly drawn from the respective population.
 Thus every neuron has $11,250$ incoming and, on average, $11,250$ outgoing synapses, independent of the network size.
 Inhibitory synapses are stronger than the excitatory synapses to ensure stability of the dynamical state of the network.
 The simulation of $10\ms$ of biological time, called init phase, is followed by the further simulation of $1\s$ of biological time.
 The former initiates the creation and initialization of data structures which are unchanged in the simulation of subsequent time stretches.
 The measured wall-clock time of the latter, called simulation phase, is referred to as ``sim time''.
 The mean firing rate across all network sizes considered in this study is $7.56\Hz$ with a standard deviation of $0.1\Hz$.